-In April, the city leaders decided not to consider the boundary line for a ballot measure in November, but wanted city planners and the council's economic development committee to vet the idea.
+Last month, the city leaders decided not to consider the boundary line for a ballot measure in November, but wanted city planners and its economic development committee to vet the idea.

 The Modesto Chamber of Commerce and friends are now pushing a blueprint for prosperity.
 They want to designate even more land for business parks and expand Highway 132 as a primary route to the Bay Area.